rohanp12326/hutouch/README.md

 The project achieved **86.96% pass rate** for unit test cases covering UI, functionality, Api Integration and coding standards without the need for manual coding.
 Detailed test results can be found in the [pass percentage.xlsx](https://docs.google.com/spreadsheets/d/1SLK8m4braILA0YncXFQb5f3jIQHjWhjC/edit?usp=sharing&ouid=116493966492613948949&rtpof=true&sd=true) file.

+## Figma Design

+This is the figma design used for preparing the code [Figma design](https://www.figma.com/design/kEnp4cxFa00X9K77lxFMTU/Untitled?node-id=0-1&t=ZAUtPNIkghhIbQsV-1).

 ## Screenshots

 *Screenshots of the application's output will be added here.*